Vegan nutrition: Zinc

-Zinc levels of vegans may be of concern because of the limited bioavailability.

-In general zinc intake and serum zinc is lower in vegans.
+Coupled with lower bioavailability, vegan diets may have lower intake and serum levels of zinc.

 Phytates can inhibit the absorption of zinc.
-Depending on the amount of zinc in the diet (low, moderate, high), the German Nutrition Society (DGE) has established three different reference values for intake of zinc.
-For diets that include mostly or exclusively plant-based protein sources the DGE recommends 16mg of zinc per day for men and 10mg of zinc per day for women.
+Depending on the amount of zinc in a diet (low, moderate, high), the German Nutrition Society (DGE) has established three different reference values for intake of zinc.
+For diets that include mostly or exclusively plant-based protein sources, the DGE recommends 16mg of zinc per day for men and 10mg of zinc per day for women.

 Vitamin D

 The main function of vitamin D in the body is to enhance absorption of calcium for normal mineralization of bones and calcium-dependent tissues.

 Sunlight, fortified foods, and dietary supplements are the main sources of vitamin D for vegans.
 Humans produce vitamin D naturally in response to sun exposure and ultraviolet light (UV) acting on skin to stimulate vitamin D synthesis.
 UV light penetrates the skin at wavelengths between 290 and 320 nanometers, where it is then converted into vitamin D3.
 Vitamin D2 can be obtained from fungi, such as mushrooms exposed to sun or industrial ultraviolet light, offering a vegan choice for dietary or supplemental vitamin D. Plant milks, such as from oat, soy, or almond, and breakfast cereals are commonly fortified with vitamin D.

 The recommended daily intake of vitamin D for adults is 600 IU (15 micrograms), and for adults over 70 years old, 800 IU (20 micrograms).